benroberts999/ampsci/README.md

  * Solves Dirac equation using Green/Tietz parametric potentials
  * You can give it parameters (H,g,t,d), or it will use defaults
- * Optionally: give it the core configuration Eg. for Au, core is:
+ * Optionally: give it the core configuration Eg. for Ag, core is:
    Kr 4d10 .